laraheidtmann/assignment_three/README.md

 ```
 source install/setup.bash
 ```
-4. Run slam_toolbox in a different terminal:
+4. Run slam_toolbox in a different terminal (only if you want to create a new map which we are currently not doing):
 ```
 ros2 launch slam_toolbox online_async_launch.py
 ```